NYPL/dgx-loggly/README.md

 # DGX Loggly

-Conveniently create a Winston logger with one of a few configurations for different environments, for logging to the console or to Loggly.
+Conveniently create a Winston logger and morgan HTTP request logger with one of a few configurations for different environments, for logging to the console or to Loggly.

 ## Usage

 The default configuration logs to the console for development:

-    import getLogger from 'dgx-loggly';
+    import { getLogger, initMorgan } from 'dgx-loggly';

+    # Set up Winston logging to console and/or Loggly
     const logger = getLogger();

+    # For expressjs, set up morgan middleware
+    app.use(initMorgan(logger));

+By default, `initMorgan()` configures [morgan](https://github.com/expressjs/morgan) to send Apache combined logs to Loggly for any requests that result in 400 response code or higher.

 Loggly options can be provided to set up logging for production: